Maybenex1ime/Something_Personal/DD.md

     - 3.3) Type (Enum Class)
     - Represent which type of the chess piece
 4. Listeners
-  - Include MouseAdapter classes, which connect your action with program via pressing button
+  - Include extension of MouseAdapter classes, which connect your action with program via pressing button
 5. Test folder :
   - Include test to make sure program works well
 ## Execution plan